POLICY LANGUAGE

 A CONSTITUTIONAL AMENDMENT PROPOSED BY INITIATIVE PETITION

 The Montana constitution reserves to the people the powers of initiative and referendum.
-CI-*** amends the constitution to protect this fundamental right from unjustified interference by the government.
-Specifically, CI-*** requires impartial, predictable, open, and timely processes for ballot issues, including approving petitions and ballot statements, resolving legal challenges, and verifying signatures.
-It requires the state to allow ample time for signature gathering, and prohibits disqualification of petitions because of minor or technical issues and allows voters to withdraw their signatures if they choose.
+CI-133 amends the constitution to secure this fundamental right from interference by the government.
+Specifically, CI-133 requires impartial, predictable, open, and timely processes for ballot issues.
+Petitions and ballot statements must be approved within 90 days of the initial submission, and legal challenges to ballot qualification must be resolved before the final deadline for finalizing ballots.
+CI-133 requires the state to allow ample time for signature gathering, prohibits disqualification of petitions because of minor or technical issues, allows voters to withdraw their signatures if they so choose, and prohibits the use of government resources to support or oppose a ballot measure.

 BE IT ENACTED BY THE PEOPLE OF THE STATE OF MONTANA:

-(2) This right guarantees impartial, predictable, transparent, and expeditious processes for proposing, qualifying for the ballot, and submitting ballot issues to the qualified electors without interference from the government or the use of government resources to support or oppose the ballot issue.
+(2) This right guarantees impartial, predictable, transparent, and expeditious processes for proposing a ballot issue, qualifying a ballot issue for the ballot, and submitting a ballot issue to the qualified electors without interference from the government or the use of government resources to support or oppose the ballot issue.
 This right includes, but is not limited to:

 (a) Proposing a ballot issue by submitting the full text of the ballot issue and proposed ballot statements, with the government modifying the proposed ballot statements only if they are not a true and impartial explanation expressed in plain, easily understood language;